 How Can I Protect Trees from Sunscald Injury?

 Fortunately, protecting trees from sunscald injury is both easy and inexpensive.
 All methods amount to keeping the trunk and lower limbs either insulated or shaded in winter.
 Susceptible plants with south and west exposure can be protected by wrapping the trunk and lower limbs with white tree wrap, which can be purchased at most home and garden stores.
 White tree wrap reflects light away from the trunk and limbs and keeps the bark surface temperature cooler.
 Dormant cells will then remain inactive and will be at less risk of being injured if the temperature drops below freezing at night or when temperatures suddenly drop as a cold front or cloud passes by.
-The wrap should be applied in late fall before the risk of freezing temperatures and removed the following spring after the risk of freezing nights has passed.
+The wrap should be applied after you declutter garden in late fall before the risk of freezing temperatures and removed the following spring after the risk of freezing nights has passed.
 Tree wrap not removed in early spring may harbor pests during the growing season.
 Use tree wrap for a minimum be shaded in winter.
 If evergreens don’t exist to the south and west, consider planting them.
 Because drought-stressed trees tend to be more susceptible to sunscald injury, make sure trees are fully hydrated in the fall before the ground freezes.
 Trees benefit from deeper and less frequent watering events as compared to more shallow rooted plants like turf grass.
 A layer of mulch around the base of the tree will help conserve soil moisture and moderate temperature.
 Sunscald injury as defined here is not possible in Utah in summer because all live tissues are metabolically active and temperatures below freezing are rare.
 However, some trees show sunscald-like injury in the summer.
 Norway maple, for example, is known for developing extensive wounding around summer pruning wounds and in portions of the crown exposed to the sun by pruning in summer.
 Though this damage is probably due to excessive heat or tissue drying, it can be countered in the same way.
 Avoid opening up crowns in summer by pruning more lightly or of two to three winters after planting.
 Trunk and limb protection are less necessary as the bark thickens.
 Trunks and limbs can also be protected by placing a lightcolored board or an opaque fence to the south and west of the tree.
 The board will shade the trunk and keep the bark surface cooler.
 Some orchardists paint the southwest sides or the entire lower trunks of fruit trees with white latex paint to avoid sunscald injury, again reflecting light to keep tissue cool.
 For this method, use interior latex paint as some exterior paints contain antimicrobial agents that can be damaging to the tree.
 Paint can also be diluted 1:1 with water.
 However, painted trunks may not be esthetically acceptable in the landscape.
 Good landscape design can also help to avoid sunscald injury.
 If possible, plant susceptible trees to the north and east of buildings or evergreens sotheir lower portions will by not pruning in summer at all.
 When a wound is made in summer on the south to west sides of a tree and it is open to the sun, wrap it with white colored tree wrap or white polyethylene sheeting (like a plastic bag) for at least one season to encourage healing/sealing.